Trippeer! One of the best local scholraships. Paper only, link to forms is here. Due April 2, 2018.

 College Scorecard is a great comparison tool.

-Want to revisit the FAFSA night Power Point?
+Want to see last year's FAFSA night Power Point?
 Click here.

 Senior meetings are happening daily!
 Let's be in touch!

-*All visits in library at lunch time unless otherwise noted.
+*All visits in the foyer at lunch time unless otherwise noted.

 Tips for College Visits

 WWCS School Counseling enthusiastically recommends high school students of all levels making official visits to as many campuses as possible!
 The link below has some tips for focusing on what is important; the academic and career tips are especially helpful and too easily overlooked on any "tour," so you may have to ask!
 Always ask for the chance to sit in on a class or talk wtih a professor, too.

 Click here for a good "visit" resource.

 We all like a personalized invitation, but these search engines allow students to create profiles, browse, learn more about national and statewide options.
 Check them out:

 theWashboard.org This one is WWCS School Counseling's favorite; it is run by WA state and inlcudes local, state, national awards by emailing students after they complete a profile.
 For any student, any year, any time, a worthwhile exercise.